US STOCKS-Wall St hits record highs; tax plan hopes fuel optimism

 “This has been a healthy advance.
 It has been a slow, steady grind upward.
 There’s been extraordinarily low volatility,” said Hank Smith, co-chief investment officer at Haverford Trust in Radnor, Pennsylvania.

-Boosting stocks late Thursday, Politico reported Fed Governor Jerome Powell is the leading candidate to become Trump’s nominee, which many would consider a continuation of the current stock market-friendly monetary policy.

-Trump said in an interview with Fox Business Network on Friday he was considering tapping both Powell and Stanford University economist John Taylor for the central bank’s top two posts.

-Also on the earnings front, PayPal’s stock rose 5.5 percent after upbeat earnings.
+Focus remains on third-quarter earnings as well, though results so far have been mixed.
+PayPal’s stock rose 5.5 percent after upbeat earnings.

-The pace of third-quarter reports should pick up next week, with results from Caterpillar and other big names.
+Celgene slumped 10.8 percent after the company abandoned testing a drug to treat Crohn’s disease.

 Advancing issues outnumbered declining ones on the NYSE by a 1.55-to-1 ratio; on Nasdaq, a 1.58-to-1 ratio favored advancers.